 What Is Fibromyalgia?

 Experts say most people get diagnosed around middle age with Fibromyalgiaa and the older you get, the more likely you are to suffer from the condition.
 However, Fibromyalgia can affect people of all ages including children.
-If you have lupus or rheumatoid arthritis (RA), you are more likely to develop Fibromyalgia, according to the CDC.
+If you have lupus or rheumatoid arthritis (RA), you are more likely to develop Fibromyalgia.
 Researchers also found that women are twice as likely to have Fibromyalgia as men.
-The CDC says the condition can be effectively treated and managed with medication and self-management strategies.
+The condition can be effectively treated and managed with medication and self-management strategies.

 What You Can Do

 Staying physically active can sometimes help reduce the pain.
 Try to walk, swim, or bike 30 minutes a day for five days a week.
 Experts say regular physical activity can also reduce the risk of developing other chronic diseases such as heart disease and diabetes.
-If exercise is helping with your symptoms, try to maintain consistency.
+If exercise is helping with your symptoms, try to maintain consistency with your exercise routine.

 If you think you may suffer from Fibromyalgia, contact your healthcare provider.